Gmina Osiek Jasielski

-Gmina Osiek Jasielski is a rural gmina (administrative district) in Jasło County, Subcarpathian Voivodeship, in south-eastern Poland.
+Gmina Osiek Jasielski is a rural gmina in Jasło County, Subcarpathian Voivodeship, in south-eastern Poland.
 Its seat is the village of Osiek Jasielski, which lies approximately 13 km south of Jasło and 59 km south-west of the regional capital Rzeszów.

 The gmina covers an area of 60.47 km2, and as of 2006 its total population is 5,308.

 Villages

 Gmina Osiek Jasielski contains the villages and settlements of Czekaj, Mrukowa, Osiek Jasielski, Pielgrzymka, Samoklęski, Świerchowa, Załęże and Zawadka Osiecka.

 Neighbouring gminas

 Gmina Osiek Jasielski is bordered by the gminas of Dębowiec, Krempna, Nowy Żmigród and Sękowa.